Lehoczkil/Boat-Tracker/README.md

-# Norbit-homework-sonar
+# Boat-Tracker
-This Project is homework for Norbit's job interview.
+This Project was a homework provided by Norbit.
+I had a week to create this application.
+You can read the full task description below.
 ## Installation

 Use npm install to download the needed dependencies.